 The rollout switch is a temperature-sensitive fuse link device.
 It is located on the boiler base just outside the fire box.
-In the event of heat exchanger flueway blockage causing flame to roll out of the fire box, the fuse will blow, shutting down the flow of gas to the main burners.
-The fuse does not change in appearance when blown.
+In the event of heat exchanger flueway blockage causing flame to roll out of the fire box, the fuse does not change in appearance when blown.
 If the rollout switch blows, it must be replaced with an exact replacement.
 Check heat exchanger flueways for blockage when restoring system to operating condition.
-Do not operate system without a rollout switch.
+DO NOT operate system without a rollout switch.